 \section{The calculus of conditional probability}

 In quantum mechanics, the measurable quantities of a physical system are re\-presented by observables.
-Most simple are those observables where only the two discrete values 0 and 1 are possible as measurement outcome; they are called \textit{events} (or \textit{propositions}) and are elements of a mathematical structure called \textit{quantum logic} \cite{BC}.
-Quantum mechanics uses a very special type of quantum logic; it consists of the self-adjoint projections on a Hilbert space or, more generally, in a von Neumann algebra.
+Most simple are those observables where only the two discrete values 0 and 1 are possible as measurement outcome; these observables are called \textit{events} (or \textit{propositions}) and are elements of a mathematical structure called \textit{quantum logic} \cite{BC}.
+Quantum mechanics uses a very special type of quantum logic; it consists of the self-adjoint projection operators on a Hilbert space or, more generally, in a von Neumann algebra.

-An abstractly defined quantum logic $E$ contains two specific elements $0$ and $\mathbb{I}$ and possesses an \textit{orthogonality relation} $\bot$, an \textit{orthocomplementation} $E\ni e \rightarrow e' \in E$ and a \textit{partial sum operation} + which is defined only for orthogonal events.
+An abstractly defined quantum logic $E$ contains two specific elements $0$ and $\mathbb{I}$ and possesses an \textit{orthogonality relation} $\bot$, an \textit{orthocomplementation} $E\ni e \rightarrow e' \in E$ and a \textit{partial sum operation} + which is defined only for orthogonal events ($e + e' = \mathbb{I}$).
 The interpretation of this mathematical terminology is as follows: orthogonal events are exclusive, $e'$ is the negation of $e$, and $e + f$ is the disjunction of the two exclusive events $e$ and $f$.